Fess Williams

-Fess Williams (né Stanley R. Williams; April 10, 1894 – December 17, 1975) was an American jazz musician.
+Fess Williams (born Stanley R. Williams; April 10, 1894 – December 17, 1975) was an American jazz musician.

 Early life

 As a child Williams played several instruments.
 He received his formal education from N. Clark-Smith at Tuskegee University.
 By his late teens he had settled on clarinet, and soon afterwards formed the first of many bands he was to lead over the coming years.

 Career

 From 1919 to 1923, he led his own band before moving to Chicago, Illinois, and joining Ollie Powers.
 In 1923, he formed a new group in order to back the variety act Dave and Tressie and traveled to New York with them in 1924.
 There he led a trio in Albany, New York, as well as a band that played at the Rosemont Ballroom.

 In 1926, Williams formed the Royal Flush Orchestra.
 The popular hot jazz outfit held residency at Harlem's Savoy Ballroom for most of its life, and recorded on the Victor, Vocalion, Gennett, Okeh, Brunswick, Champion, and Harmony labels.
 Williams, Frank Marvin, and Perry Smith supplied vocals.
 The flamboyant Williams typically performed wearing a diamond-studded white suit and top hat.
 During this time he recorded many of his own compositions such as "Friction", "Here 'Tis" and his highest selling record, "Hot Town".

 In 1928, Williams traveled to Chicago where he temporarily fronted Dave Peyton's band at the Regal Theatre.
 Calling the group Fess Williams and His Joy Boys, he recorded two sides with them for Vocalion Records.
 The Royal Flush Orchestra continued to operate in his absence, and in 1929 he returned to New York to resume his duties.

 The Royal Flush Orchestra recorded its last side in 1930.
 Williams remained active as a bandleader, but as the decade progressed his sound became outdated.
 He fell out of favor with the public and eventually retired from performing full-time to sell real estate.
 He continued to lead bands periodically during the 1940s and beyond.